yashrajrr/quizbot_telegram/README.md

 ## File Structure

-- `quiz_bot.py`: Main script that runs the bot and handles all logic.
+- `main.py`: Main script that runs the bot and handles all logic.
-- `requirements.txt`: A file containing the necessary dependencies (if needed).

 ## License

 This project is open-source and available under the [MIT License](LICENSE).

----

-With this update, the bot link is clearly highlighted, and the hosting information via PythonAnywhere is included for easy access.